LiskArchive/lisk-core/README.md

 In addition, custom configuration through the JSON file can be made available through the `--config, -c` flag.

 > **NOTE**: As a security measure, access to all the methods on the node over the IPC and HTTP API by default are disabled.
-To allow access, the `system.allowedMethods` property within the custom node config file may be configured as shown below.
+To allow access, the `rpc.allowedMethods` property within the custom node config file may be configured as shown below.
 >
 > - `rpc.allowedMethods: ["system_getNodeInfo"]` - Expose specific methods
 > - `rpc.allowedMethods: ["system", "token"]` - Expose all the registered methods under the specified namespaces